 Academic and Professional Development

-Our committee is concerned with a broad range of topics that involves enhancing career, academic, and personal growth of graduate students – both in and out of the classroom.
-In addition, our committee finds ways of broadening our knowledge and skills, together with the development of personal qualities for graduate students.
+Our committee is concerned with a wide range of topics that include enhancing career, academic, and personal growth of graduate students – both in and out of the classroom.
+In addition, our committee finds ways of broadening our knowledge and skills, together with the development of personal qualities, through workshops, for graduate students.

-Some ways we help meet the needs of graduate students are through the organization of a series of seminars and workshops where professionals offer their expertise.
-These include proposal writing workshops, resume workshops, networking, and entrepreneurial workshops.
+Some ways we help meet the needs of graduate students are through the organization of a series of seminars and workshops during which professionals offer their expertise.
+The subject matter of these workshops varies by year, but some notable past topics have included proposal writing, resume building, networking, and entrepreneurship.

-Other interests of the committee include working with university resources such as the Center for Career Opportunities (CCO) to better meet the needs of graduate students in the areas of career development, networking, and developing professional skills, and working with the Center for Instructional Excellence (CIE) to better foster the graduate students in terms of teaching and learning.
+Other interests of the committee include working with university resources such as the Center for Career Opportunities (CCO) to better meet the needs of graduate students in the areas of career development, networking, and enhancing professional skills, as well as working with the Center for Instructional Excellence (CIE) to better foster graduate students’ teaching and learning skills.
+One notable event our committee coordinates, Next Generation Scholars (NGS), is an outreach opportunity for graduate students to interact with local youth.
+To recognize and reward graduate students for their accomplishments, our committee also organizes the Graduate Student Excellence (GSE) awards.

 If you have any questions or concerns about the committee, please free to contact us.
 Any ideas, suggestions or feedback would be greatly appreciated.